-The deal site Living Social.com works the same way, and has amazing deals too.
+The deal sites Living Social.com and Amazon Local work the same way, and have great deals too.
 I'm so sold on these deal sites that I've signed up to receive notification of deals in three different cities.

 So I can buy deals for me, my in-laws, my parents, etc., that they can use where they live.
 It's a great way to get the perfect gift for those you love, without spending full price!

-You can even get up to $10 by referring friends!
-Livingsocial.com has a deal-sharing feature; buy the deal and you'll get a unique link to share.
+Save even more: Like Groupon, Living Social has a deal-sharing feature.
+Buy the deal and you'll get a unique link to share.
 If three people buy the deal using your link, your deal is free.

 Here are more deal sites you should check out:

-Get on the email list of www.citiesonthecheap.com and you'll get daily (or almost daily) notifications of a variety of deals and discounts.
+Get on the email list of www.afrugalchick.com and you'll get daily notifications of a variety of deals and discounts.
 Deals I've seen have included:

 I just recently got cued into SlickDeals.net.
 Since it's more focused on deals like discounts on TVs, Blue Ray disc players, and clothing like Land's End vests, rather than on discounts on attractions, museums, and restaurants (all the things that make my heart go pitter patter), I'm less into SlickDeals.net.